 Bachelor of Commerce students

 In your first and second year, you will complete core economics subjects that are prerequisites for your major and introduce you to the three main pillars of economics: macroeconomics, microeconomics and econometrics.
 Most of your breadth subjects will come in these two years also.

 If you are following the specialist path for those who are strong in maths, first and second years include calculus and statistics.

 In your final year you will complete a mix of economics major subjects, breadth and commerce electives.

-The Melbourne Model allows you to incorporate breadth subjects into your degree.
+The Melbourne curriculum allows you to incorporate breadth subjects into your degree.
 This gives you the chance to explore subjects or disciplines outside of economics.